Posted in upstream vs downstream

 Health inequalities and upstream public health

 The upstream-downstream metaphor helps public health practitioners to choose cost-effective public health interventions.
-This post curate peer-reviewed articles of which the main focus is the upstream-downstream” metaphor.
-1. The upstream versus downstream metaphor to reduce health inequalities In this article Naoimh, E. McMahon reviews literature published until June 2020 to…
+This post curates a set of peer-reviewed articles that deal with the upstream-downstream” metaphor.
+1. The upstream versus downstream metaphor to reduce health inequalities In this article, Naoimh, E. McMahon reviews literature published until June 2020 to find out how the upstream-downstream metaphor has helped us to frame action to reduce health inequalities.
+The full text is available for free.
+Link to the article: https://academic.oup.com/jpubhealth/advance-article/doi/10.1093/pubmed/fdab157/6288548 In her previous article published in the Critical Public Health Journal, she describes how English researchers interpret the “upstream-downstream” parable.
+In Naoimh’s…

 Continue Reading...